 It’s an exercise which Michelin has repeated dozens of times with its own test riders, with strikingly similar results: overall the Power Competitions were 0.9kph faster than the Pro4s.The Michelin Power Competition tyres are available in 23mm and 25mm widths with claimed weights of 195g and 215g respectively.

-Our testing appeared consistent, with the Michelins coming in third place just behind the Bontrager R4 and Vittoria Corsa G+.
-The key thing though, is that the Michelins are lighter, which will mean lower inertia and also..
-The Michelin Power Competition tyres EW also lighter on your wallet too at about £20 less than the Bontrager R4.
+Our testing appears consistent, with the Michelins coming in third place just behind the Bontrager R4 and Vittoria Corsa G+.
+The key thing though, is that the Michelins are lighter, which will mean lower inertia and a more responsive ride feel.
+The Michelin Power Competition tyres are also lighter on your wallet too at about £20 less than the Bontrager R4.

-It is difficult to quantify, but I didn’t feel as comfortable in the wet on the Michelins, compared to the Continental GP4000.
-I did detect some slight slippage of the rear tyre in wet conditions too.
+It is difficult to quantify, but we didn’t feel as comfortable in the wet on the Michelins, compared to the Continental GP4000.
+We did detect some slight slippage of the rear tyre in wet conditions too.

 Overall these are very impressive, fast tyres that are also reasonably priced.
 It's nice that our own testing backs up the marketing claims too